cliosight/cliosight_templates/overview.md

 Let's consider a simple application that notifies trial users of a SaaS product.
 Marketing admins need to send notifications everyday through email.

 ### Workflow <a name="workflow"></a>
+Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
+It can also help in improving the performance of a machine learning model in production with high-quality datasets.
+Every component in Cliosight can be created instantly in external applications.
+Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is powered by deep insights from high-quality data.

 A workflow in Cliosight is an aggregation of jobs and triggers.
 Since it can be configured only for one datasource at a time, fetching data from others has to be carried out through utility jobs.

 ### Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
 Consider the sales funnel that comprises sending out personalized emails to existing and potential customers on certain events at regular intervals.

-### Using Cliosight Workflow <a name="python"></a>
+## Examples of Cliosight API <a name="python"></a>
-Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
-It can also help in improving the performance of a machine learning model in production with high-quality datasets.

-Cliosight's components can be created instantly in external applications.
-Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is powered by deep insights from high-quality data.

 ### Fetching Data from a Report